trustoverip/tswg-cesr-specification/spec/spec.md

 -KAB5AABAA-a-JAB5AABAA-a...
 ```

-Now the SAD Path of the first signed SAD content resolves to the `a` field of the `a` field of the streamed `exn` message
+Now the SAD Path of the first signed SAD content resolves to the `a` field of the `a` field of the streamed `exn` Message

 #### Small Variable Raw Size SAD Path Code
 The small variable raw side code reserved for SAD Path encoding is `A` which results in the addition of 3 entries (`4A##`, `5A##` and `6A##`) in the Master Code Table for each lead byte configuration.
 These codes and their use are discussed in detail in [CESR Encoding for SAD Path Language]().